Is there anything more frightening in the world of exercise, than the words people throw around in the weight training community??

 When I was is school this resistance training terminology was something thought to be really really important, but it’s only really really important for really high intensity activity in my experience.

-A 20 minute light bike ride at the end of a really tough workout, might help a person recover a little bit faster.
+Meaning a little foam rolling, some light stretching or a light bike ride at the end of a really tough workout, might help a person recover a little bit faster.

 Are exercises that tax more than one joint at the same time.
 Meaning multiple (2 or more) joints are moving at the same time.